FAQs for those wanting to know more about teacher licensure at Wheaton College

 What licensure programs are offered at Wheaton College?

-- Professional Educator License, for elementary education students for Kindergarten through grade 9.
-Starting in 2017, this initial Elementary License will be limited to grades 1-6.
+- Professional Educator License for elementary education students for grades 1-6.

-- Professional Educator License, for secondary education students from grades 6-12.
+- Professional Educator License for secondary education students from grades 6-12.
 Secondary education students must complete a program in an approved major field of specialization.
-Currently majors approved for secondary education licensure by the State of Illinois are: Biology, English/Language Arts, History, Mathematics, Physical Science, and Social Science/History.
-The Initial Secondary License can be earned as a traditional undergraduate student or in conjunction with the .
+Currently majors approved for secondary education licensure by the State of Illinois are: Biology, Chemistry, English/Language Arts, Environmental Science, History, Mathematics, Physics, and Social Science/History.

-- Professional Educator License, for special programs, Kindergarten through grade 12 in Music Education and in Foreign Language (Spanish, French, German and Mandarin)
+- Professional Educator License for special programs, Pre-kindergarten through grade 12 in Music Education and in a Modern Language (Spanish, French, German and Mandarin)

 What about a teaching license for the middle school grades?